benmangold/benmangold.com/_posts/building-benmangold-dot-com.md

   picture: "/assets/blog/authors/benmangold.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"
-tags: next.js github-actions terraform aws lambda
+tags: next.js github-actions terraform aws lambda blog-build
 ---

 Maintaining a personal blog is one of those projects I've attempted again and again in my decade or so or programming.